The only thing that is constant is change. - Heraclitus

 After 5 years in the field, my focus shifted to perinatal mental health following my own pregnancy and the arrival of my first baby.
 I was inspired by the growth and transition that is inherent in this period, and came to understand the struggle and difficultly that can arise at this time that cultural messages say is the most wonderful time in a new parent's life.

 I've been honored to work with mothers, couples, and families preparing for, navigating, and after pregnancy in intensive therapy settings, in groups, and in outpatient individual and couples therapy.
-When I'm not working, I enjoy camping, yoga, and spending time with my family.
+When I'm not working, you might find me enjoying nature, baking bread, or spending time with my family.

 Change is hard!
 And, even when it is much desired, change brings along with it reminders from the past, new stressors and adjustments, and new identities, all of which can lead to stress, discomfort, and feeling stuck.

 I believe that change and even crisis brings with it opportunity - opportunity to grow, stretch, and even take steps that bring your life into closer alignment with the life you want to be living.
 There is no doubt this can be a painful process, and you do not have to walk this path alone.

 My approach to therapy is relational, person-centered, and collaborative.
-Your story and your experiences will guide our therapy process from start to finish.
-If this sounds like what you are looking for, schedule your consultation today.
+Your story and your experiences will guide our therapy process from start to finish, while we incorporate tools and practices grounded in evidenced-based practice including mindfulness, IFS, and EMDR.
+Schedule your consultation today.

 Trust in your own untried capacity. - Ella Wheeler Wilcox